retube/ImageServer/docs/readme.md

 - Enable Screen Blanking: Preferences -> Raspberry Pi Configuration -> Display -> Screen Banking On
     - This ensures DPMS is running, needed by the PIR motion service

 - Copy the three systemctl scripts in `config/` to `/etc/systemd/system/`.
-Change user names and path to images as appropriate
+Change user names and path to images as appropriate.

 - Add to system boot, and start immediately: